-HALEZA BINTI HUSSIN
+PUAN HALEZA BINTI HUSSIN

-Senior Head of Costings
+Senior Head of Costing

-Aged 52 Female Malaysian She started her career with Paragon in the year 1995.
+She started her career with Paragon in the year 1995.
 She graduated from University Pertanian Malaysia (UPM) in 1994 with a Bachelor in Accountancy.
 She has more than 25 years of working experience in all aspects of accounting and finance.
-She is currently in charge of the Costings Department for the automotive and commercial carpets sector.
+She is currently in charge of the Costings Department for the Automotive Division.

+She does not hold any directorship in other public companies or public listed companies.
 She has no family relationship with any Director and/or substantial shareholders of Paragon nor any conflict of interest situation.
-She has had no convictions for any offences within the past five years.
-She does not hold any directorship in other public companies or public listed companies
+She has no convictions of any offences within the past 5 years other than traffic offences and no public sanction or penalty imposed by the relevant regulatory bodies during the financial year.